 - Study 3: To confirm the findings of Study 2, I directly observed the social attention behaviours and RRBs in 11 boys and 11 girls closely matched at 24- and 48 months of age.
 Again, I found no gender differences on social attention, but boys showed slightly more RRB than girls.

-In conclusion, the combined results from all three studies indicate a similar developmental trajectory in young boys and girls for cognitive ability, the early signs of ASD, and for social attention difficulties.
+In conclusion, the combined results from all three studies indicate a similar developmental trajectory in young boys and girls for cognitive ability, the early signs of Autism, and for social attention difficulties.
 The only difference was for RRBs with boys presenting with significantly more RRBs than girls from toddlerhood to pre-school age.